 Why Microsoft relies on email is easily explained.
 Their problem is that their customers don’t understand why Outlook, Yammer, and Microsoft Teams exist.
 The answer can’t be conjured out of thin air, because the user scenarios for the products overlap.

-In the conceptual approach, I believe an extranet fits better than Outlook.
+Theoretically, I believe an extranet fits better than Outlook.
 You really can reach everyone by email – including machines and bots these days, alarmingly enough.
-However, in the scenario that makes up our context, a few emails exchanged with strangers are of little interest to us.
+But in the context of our collaborative working style, a few emails exchanged with strangers are of little interest to us.
 They don’t take up much time.
 The few emails involved will not distract many colleagues for long.

 An Extranet for Customers, Partners, and Suppliers

 I’m not entirely sure if our customers see the extranet as an extension of the intranet or not.
-For many it is different because an extranet is usually controlled by customer service and sales, whereas an intranet is mainly controlled by corporate communications, personnel, or marketing.
-The technological requirements are similar, as are the conditions and argument.
+For many, it’s different because an extranet is usually controlled by customer service and sales, whereas an intranet is mainly controlled by corporate communications, personnel, or marketing.
+The technological requirements are similar, though, as are the conditions and argument.

 The introduction of an intranet is mainly a measure that stems from the need to solve a problem regarding cooperation, information, coordination, transparency, and/or discoverability within the company.
 The introduction of an extranet, on the other hand, often stems from the desire to exploit potential benefits.

-It’s a rather sobering thought to know that problems tend to receive so much attention while potential receives so little.
-This is because the benefits and effectiveness of an extranet are much quicker and easier to produce than with an intranet.
+It’s a rather sobering thought to know that problems tend to receive so much attention while potential receives so little, even though the benefits and effectiveness of an extranet are much quicker and easier to produce than with an intranet.

 Of course, a very good extranet also requires the cooperation and active participation of your customers.
 You can easily create the conditions for this participation, though, by making the relevant information available to the customer.